hacefresko/EvilPortal/README.md

 Bash script to perform phishing attacks through captive portals.

-It can either create a new access point with a fake captive portal or intercept an existing one and pop up a captive portal among the users connected to it (if the WiFi is protected, we must know the password in order to create an identical access point)[Evil Twin].
+It can either create a new access point with a captive portal or intercept an existing one and pop up a captive portal among the users connected to it (if the WiFi is protected, we must know the password in order to create an identical access point)[Evil Twin].
 Interception doesn't work for some access points since nowadays many of them have protections against deauth attacks (IEEE 802.11w).